-St. Lawrence College is committed to making our resources usable by all people, whatever their abilities or disabilities.
+St. Lawrence College is committed to making our resources fully accessible to all persons.
 This document will be made available in alternative format upon request.

 LER - Learning Experience Recording AV/PRA - Audio and/or Video/Photo Recording Agreement

 The audio and/or video recording of learning experiences (e.g., lectures, learning activities, discussions, labs, simulations, and other course related activity) is governed by this Recording of Learning Experiences Policy of St. Lawrence College.